Durgesh1392/Durgesh1392/README.md

 - 👋 Hi, I’m @Durgesh1392
-- 👀 I’m interested in Python, Django, Machine learning
+- 👀 I’m interested in Python, Django, Java
 - 🌱 I’m currently learning Various aspects of python development
 - 💞️ I’m looking to collaborate on Machine Learning Projects
 - 📫 How to reach me at Durgesh.kumar.mnnit@gmail.com